Central Tibet Tour 8 Days Map

 • Enjoy seamless travel arrangements, from permit processing to hotel stays and guided tours.

-• Another technical benefit is that this excursion begins at 3100 meters and lasts for two nights, giving your body time to adjust to the elevation before proceeding to further higher elevation.
+• Another technical benefit of Central Tibet tour is that this excursion begins at 3100 meters and lasts for two nights, giving your body time to adjust to the elevation before proceeding to further higher elevation.

 Trip Introduction